binomed/binomed.github.com/source/_drafts/I-organize-a-fugu-hackathon.md

 # Some Helpers for particpants

-Even if the API is really easy to use, combine it to video, canvas, performant mechanism is synomym of lots boilerplate.
-Indeed, when you want to play with the camera, you need to follow thoses steps to be sure to not block your thread.
+Even if the API is really easy to use, combine it to video, canvas, a performant mechanism is a synonym of lots boilerplate.
+Indeed, when you want to play with the camera, you need to follow those steps to be sure to not block your thread.

 1. Start the camera with the correct parameters
-1. Inject the stream to an html `video` element (and keep a copy somewhere)
+1. Inject the stream to an HTML `video` element (and keep a copy somewhere)
 1. Start to play with `requestAnimationFrame` to be sure to optimize the rendering.
 1. On each frame, draw the video on your canvas
-1. Start a detection in asynchronus mode (the result will arrive in an other frame)
+1. Start a detection in asynchronous mode (the result will arrive in another frame)
 1. If a result of detection is present, then you can draw something

-Each of those steps have specific code and it could be lot's of code for just a detection and drawing something 😅.
-That's why we create some helpers that you could use to if you want for your projects.
+Each of those steps has specific code and it could be lots of code for just detection and drawing something 😅.
+That's why we create some helpers that you could use too if you want for your projects.

 ## Detector.js

-This file will wrap and expose methods to use to detect things on image
+This file will wrap and expose methods to use to detect things on the image

 ```javascript
 class Detector {